plourde27/minisolver_fa25/README.md

 ## Updated Setup
 [NOTE: there are a lot of ways that we could make this setup process easier for future contests]
 1. Find the contest ID.
-This will be "dj-[number]" (for fa25, this is "dj-29")
+This will be "dj-[number]"
 2. Go to https://calicojudge.com/api/v4/contests/[contest id]/submissions and paste the JSON into the "submissions.json" file
 3. Go to https://calicojudge.com/api/v4/contests/[contest id]/judgements and paste the JSON into the "judgements.json" file
 4. Go to https://calicojudge.com/api/v4/contests/[contest id]/teams and paste the JSON into the "teams.json" file